USA Customs Clearance Logo White

 • Use of additives

 The second option you can use to import organic food products into the country is the authorized international standard.
-Under the international standard, the U.S. permits importers to import shipments of organic food products from many different countries.
+Under the international standard, the U.S. permits importers to import shipments of organic food products from many different countries which have arrangements with the U.S. that allow them to sell organic food products.
+Those countries include:

 In addition to having to import from one of these two types of countries, the U.S. has general import requirements that must also be followed.
 These include: